mariellefoster/marf-books/README.md

 - Lois McMaster Bujold: Horizon
 - Patrick Weekes: The Prophecy Con
 - Patrick Weekes: The Paladin Caper
+- Matt Ruff: Set This House in Order
 - Paolo Freire: Pedagogy of the Oppressed

 ## Future